Page Created 05/2003

 [Since the car is used on an out-and-back train that doesn't turn, markers will be installed on both ends.
 A DCC function-only decoder will be used to turn on the appropriate end markers for the train's direction.]

-2. Here is a view of the parts used on the insulated side.
+Here is a view of the parts used on the insulated side.
 The length of the wiper was truncated when the image was processed.
 Note the phenolic stand-off that raises the wiper above the channel section of the truck bolster.
 Also note the 0-80 plastic screw that keeps everything insulated from the truck frame.
-Wire lugs like that shown are available from me; they are sized for either 0-80 or 2-56 screws, and will accommodate up to 24 gauge wire.
+Wire lugs like that shown are available from me; they are sized for either 0-80 (1.7MM screws also work in the #0 hole) or 2-56 screws, and will accommodate up to 22 gauge wire.
 With them the wiring is a lot cleaner in appearance and much easier to work with if something has to be maintained or tweaked.

-4. This photo shows wipers installed on the insulated side of of the rear truck on a Key F A unit.
-The brasss wiper mount stand-off (see parts photo below) is mounted in a plastic strip that has been machined to fit the truck/bolster joint.
-That is how this wiper is insulated from the truck frame.
+3. This photo shows wipers installed on the insulated side of of the rear truck on a Key F A unit.
+The brass wiper mount stand-off (see parts photo below) is mounted in a plastic strip that has been machined to fit the truck/bolster joint.
+The plastic strip mount insulates the wiper assembly from the truck frame.

 Two wire runs come off the post.
 One run goes inside the body where it joins the lead from the front truck before being joined to the DCC decoder.
 The other wire run goes to a connector behind the unit.
 A similar connector comes forward from the front truck on the B unit.
 Thus the "electrical sides" of the A and B unit are joined together (left side to left side, etc.) to give 16 wheel pickup (8 wheels per side.)